65007/TIG/README.md

 ![](screenshot/image02.png)

-And make sure you get influxdb ports '8088'and '8086' on the 'LISTEN' state.
+Verify you get influxdb ports '8088'and '8086' on the 'LISTEN' state.